Posted on Oct 22, 2019

 Another company just made the news for a data breach.
 What are you doing to ensure that your company, customers, and data are safe?

 The world of information and cybersecurity seems to be changing almost daily.
-The right cybersecurity resources can help you stay informed and in-the-know about potential threats before they impact your company.
+The right cybersecurity resources can help you stay informed and in-the-know about potential cyber threats before they impact your company.

 Some of the best cybersecurity websites provide a mix of content – articles, videos, and even podcasts – to help you stay in the loop.
 Every site in this list includes regularly posted content by some of the top authorities in the business, including tech journalists, hackers, and security experts.